 - There’s always the risk that a debtor will default on their loan repayments.

-- If you want to withdraw your money, it can be a slow process.
+- If you want to withdraw money from your ISA, it can be a slow process.

 Essentially, there’s a chance you’ll get back less than you invested.

 Is an innovative finance ISA right for me?

 Well, it depends on your financial goals and how risk-averse you are.

 For example, if you’re just trying to save money, you might decide a cash ISA would work better.
 However, if you’re an investor looking to diversify your portfolio, and you can handle a little risk, you might find it’s worth opening an IFISA.

 It’s always best to get financial advice before opening an ISA to make sure you choose the right one for your needs.